Sholde/des/README.md

 # DES

-It's a C implementatin of Data Encryption Standard algorithm and Triple Data Encryption Standard algorithm.
+It's a C implementation of Data Encryption Standard algorithm and Triple Data Encryption Standard algorithm.

 ## Overview

 This program use ASCII encoding for password and file character.
-See [ascii table](http://www.asciitable.com).
+See [ASCII table](http://www.asciitable.com).
 Don't use space in your password.

 ## Compile